Kitware/candela/app/resonant-laboratory/text/README.md

         - JSON

       Want to upload something else?
 [Work with us](#) to develop something that better meets your needs.
-  - Link to a new Dataset
+  - Use a Girder Dataset
     - Error message:

       "< some funky input >" is not a valid Girder item ID.